cn-uofbasel/tremola/docLookUp/DiscoveryProtocol.md

 Initiator's public key and address and the query identifier, as well as the hop count.

 ### 3, 4 and 5: initial handshake
+#### Isn't inside the scope of this work
-Being able to contact the Target, the Initiator can know launch a classic handshake procedure {to be described in more details}
+Being able to contact the Target, the Initiator can now launch a classic handshake procedure {to be described in more details}